Climate Year

 Climate Resilience Research Agenda

 Drexel University has partnered with the City of Philadelphia, the Delaware Valley Regional Planning Commission and the Consortium for Climate Risks in the Urban Northeast to create a Philadelphia regional Climate Resilience Research Agenda.
 Working groups convened in June 2021 to begin identifying knowledge gaps and research needed to support regional climate resilience.
-The results of this work will be presented at a public meeting this fall.
+The results of this work were presented at a public meeting the following fall.

 Sustainability Self Reporting